cncf/glossary/content/en/image-digest.md

 tags: ["application", "security"]
 ---

-If an image tag is like a nickname that can be reassigned to different people over time, an image digest is like a fingerprint: it always points to one specific, unchangeable image.
+An image digest is a unique, content-addressable identifier for a [container image](/container-image/).
+It is a cryptographic hash (typically SHA-256) of the image’s manifest, as defined in the [OCI Image Specification](https://specs.opencontainers.org/image-spec/#overview).

-An image digest is a unique, content-addressable identity for a [container image](/container-image/), represented as a cryptographic hash (typically SHA-256) of the image's manifest, as defined in the [OCI Image Specification](https://specs.opencontainers.org/image-spec/#overview).
+Suppose an image tag is like a nickname: a mutable, human-readable label you can reassign to a different image at any time.
+An image digest is like a
-Unlike an image tag, which is a mutable human-readable label that can be reassigned, an image digest is immutable — it permanently and uniquely identifies the exact content of an image.
+fingerprint: it is immutable and always identifies the exact content of one image.

 ## Problem it addresses